JoseVillalta/JoseVillalta.github.io/content/experience.md

 This is where my whole career has been leading: embedded systems taught me how hardware works, Motorola taught me what mission-critical means, Impinj taught me distributed systems and containers, retail taught me scale and complexity.
 Now I'm applying all of it to build infrastructure that has to work, every time, at AWS scale.

 **The lesson:** The best technology is invisible until you need it - then it's absolutely dependable.
 That's what I build.

----

-## What's Next

-I'm focused on deepening my expertise in container orchestration, becoming a technical leader who shapes not just how we build infrastructure, but why we build it the way we do.
-I want to influence the strategic direction of infrastructure that serves humanity at scale - reliable, sustainable, and built for everyone.